d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

   If you'd like to support continued development of `mastodon.el', I accept donations via paypal: [paypal.me/martianh].
-If you would prefer a different payment method, write to me at that address and I can provide IBAN or other details.
+If you would prefer a different payment method, please write to me at <martianhiatus [at] riseup [dot] net> and I can provide IBAN or other bank account details.

   I don't have a tech worker's income, so even a small tip would help out.